mh-cbon/philea/README.md

   -d --dry                Show commands only, do not run anything.

 Notes:
+  cmd can contain
+    %s, it will be replaced by the current file path.
+    %d, it will be replaced by the path of the directory of the current file.
-  cmd can contain %s, it will be replaced by the current file. cmd can contain %d, it will be replaced by the directory path of the current file. cmd can contain %dname, it will be replaced by the directory name of the current file. philea will process all files and all commands and return an exit code=1 if any fails.
+    %dname, it will be replaced by the directory name of the current file.
+    %f, it will be replaced by the name of the current file.
+    %fname, it will be replaced by the name of the current file minus its extension. philea will process all files and all commands and return an exit code=1 if any fails.

 Examples: